mrousavy/nitro/docs/docs/view-components.md

 ### 6. Connect the Nitro view manager to the native View

-To actually create instances of `HybridNitroImageViewManager`, we need to first resolve the view.
+To actually create instances of `HybridNitroImageViewManager`, we need to first find the view for the given `nitroId`.
 For that, we created a helper `NitroImageViewManagerRegistry`:

 ```ts
 export interface NitroImageViewManagerRegistry extends HybridObject {